ebenezermerd/CropCalendar/replit.md

 ## 📋 Next Features to Build

-1. **Data Parsing & Normalization** - Parse entire file with month normalization (FUNCTIONALITY 3)
-2. **Group Selector** - Filter by crop name, country, etc. (FUNCTIONALITY 4)
+1. **Group Selector** - Filter by crop name, country, etc. (FUNCTIONALITY 4)
-3. **Gantt Viewer** - Interactive month-grid visualization (FUNCTIONALITY 5)
+2. **Gantt Viewer** - Interactive month-grid visualization (FUNCTIONALITY 5)
-4. **Export Options** - Excel, PNG, PDF, LZL, JSON (FUNCTIONALITY 6)
+3. **Export Options** - Excel, PNG, PDF, LZL, JSON (FUNCTIONALITY 6)

-All groundwork is complete.
-FUNCTIONALITY 2 (Column Mapping) adds mapping persistence and validation.
-Next features will build seamlessly on this foundation.
+FUNCTIONALITY 3 (Parsing & Normalization) is complete with month extraction and month_mask generation.
+All data is now parsed and ready for visualization and filtering.

 ---